AILS-II: An Adaptive Iterated Local Search Heuristic for the Large-scale Capacitated Vehicle Routing Problem: Final Remarks and Future Work

 As future work, we intend to continue investigating more efficient mechanisms for controlling diversity.
 We also want to explore other search strategies that are robust and simpler.
 Other areas of interest involve machine learning to optimize the performance of metaheuristics.
+Given that the code is fast and flexible (it was adapted to handle the heterogeneous fleet VRP by \cite{Maximo2022} and the maximal covering location problem by \cite{Maximo2023}), we recommend its use to researchers wishing to solve large-scale instances of the classical VRP or to adapt it to related problem variants.